Ayobami6/Capstone_Project_BikeShare/README.md

 How do annual members and casual riders cyclistic bike diferently?

 ## Stakeholders
-● Lily Moreno: The director of marketing and your manager.
+>- Lily Moreno: The director of marketing and your manager.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.
-● Cyclistic marketing analytics team: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
+>- Cyclistic marketing analytics team: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
 You joined this team six months ago and have been busy learning about Cyclistic’s mission and business goals — as well as how you, as a junior data analyst, can help Cyclistic achieve them.
-● Cyclistic executive team: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
+>- Cyclistic executive team: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.

+## Dataset